Research-Backed Strategies That Help Boost Students’ Memory to Improve Learning

 Make learning creative and interactive

-You could even use Osmo’s hands-on games in your classroom to increase engagement.
+You could even use Osmo’s hands-on games for kids in your classroom to increase engagement.

 Make connections between topics